puppeteer/puppeteer/docs/api.md

   - `method` <[string]> If set changes the request method (e.g. `GET` or `POST`).
   - `postData` <[string]> If set changes the post data of request.
   - `headers` <[Object]> If set changes the request HTTP headers.
 Header values will be converted to a string.
 - `priority` <[number]> - Optional intercept abort priority.
 If provided, intercept will be resolved using coopeative handling rules.
-Otherwise, intercept will be resovled immediately.
+Otherwise, intercept will be resolved immediately.
 - returns: <[Promise]>

 Continues request with optional request overrides.
 To use this, request interception should be enabled with `page.setRequestInterception`.